High-level Steps and Server Architecture for XDR

 For security, you need a server to communicate with Ooyala's servers, rather than directly from your client application.

-This section is a high-level architectural overview to implement cross-device resume (XDR).
+This topic provides a high-level architectural overview to implement cross-device resume (XDR).
 This architecture applies to XDR for both the desktop and the Ooyala Mobile SDKs.

 |1.||Your logged-in, authenticated viewer requests to resume playback of a video by way of